 Whereas Stash Invest costs $1 per month, your Stash Retire account will be slightly more expensive at $2/month for accounts under $5,000.
 Once the account reaches $5,000, however, you will pay 0.25% just as with your regular Stash account.

-Starting in December of 2018, Stash will also begin offering a banking program to users of the app.
-This program doesn’t have an official title just yet, in some instances being called Stash Banking and in others being called Stash Debit.
-Though the program isn’t yet fully operational, it will work like this:
+Starting in December of 2018, Stash began offering a banking program to users of the app.
+This program is being called Stash Banking, though I’ve also seen it referred to as Stash Debit.
+The program works like this:

-Those who wish to participate can sign up through the app.
-They will then receive a physical debit card through the mail once they have been created.
+If you want to participate, you sign up through the app.
+Once your physical card is created, it’ll be mailed to you, which tends to take a few weeks.
+In the meantime, until you receive your physical card, you’ll be able to use a “digital card” through the app to make online purchases.
 Once you have the physical card in hand, you can use it to make purchases just like any other card.

 Some of the benefits of the program include:

 - Zero Fees: There is no fee to open an account, no monthly service fees, and no overdraft fees.

 - No minimum balance: You can keep as much or as little money in the account without being penalized.

 - Cash Back: Just like the regular Stash Cash Back program, using your Stash debit card could net you up to 10% cash back from participating merchants and restaurants.
 Stash claims that there are over 10,000 partner merchants worldwide.